libmparc/mparc/README.md

 You only need libc for standard functions, but (the boehm garbage collector/dmalloc) can be used to debug memory issues.

 > Also this can be built with the old makefile (Makefile.dumb) (trust me, I am the old method),
-autotools (Less broken, but still yes you need to make it yourself)
+autotools (Less broken, but still yes you need to make it yourself),
+scons (SConstruct)
 or CMake (it works, please do it in the build/ directory).